A generating tree approach to k-nonnesting partitions and permutations: -nonnesting set partitions

-As before, we can predict the labels of the children of a given node from its label alone, based on an analysis of the four types of nodes that we can add.
-When a semi-arc is closed, the effect on the labels is determined by the fact that the nesting index of those semi-arcs above it which had the same nesting index increases by one.
-This allows us to describe a succession rule for the generating tree, summarized in the following theorem, which generalizes Theorem~\ref{thm:3part}. \begin{theorem} Let $\Pi^{(k)}$ be the set of $k+1$-nonnesting open partition diagrams.
+As in Section \ref{sec:gentree3}, we can predict the labels of the children of a given node from its label alone, based on an analysis of the four types of vertices that can be added.
+Since $s_{k-1}$ is the number of semi-arcs in future $k$-nestings, the completion of such semi-arcs must be done with care to avoid creating future $k+1$-nestings.
+When a semi-arc is closed, the effect on the labels is determined by the fact that the nesting index of those semi-arcs above it that had the same nesting index increases by one.
+This is all that needs to be tracked.
+These observations allow us to describe a succession rule for the generating tree, summarized in the following theorem, which generalizes Theorem~\ref{thm:3part}. \begin{theorem} Let $\Pi^{(k)}$ be the set of $k+1$-nonnesting open partition diagrams.
 To each diagram, associate the label $\ell(\pi)=[s_0, \dots, s_{k-1}]$, where $s_i$ is the number of semi-arcs with nesting index $\ge i$.
 Then, the number of diagrams in $\Pi^{(k)}$ of size $n$ is the number of nodes at level $n$ in the generating tree with root label $[0,0,\dots,0]$, and succession rule given by